-If you tire of this there’s a town with a pizza place, one fancy restaurant, and a grocery store, and then of course the backbeaches, which are a whole new adventure in themselves (with campgrounds lining each headland along the way down to Point Plomber).
-This is where you go if you want to escape.
+If you tire of this there’s a town with a pizza place, one fancy restaurant, and a grocery store, and then of course the other nearby beaches.

 That said, Crescent Head’s popularity hasn’t left absolutely everyone stoked.
 One Facebook account “Crescent Head Free Camping” has made it its mission to criticise poor visitor etiquette at every opportunity (and to try and put free campers off bothering coming).
 One post in 2018 sardonically reads: “Another great day in the best free campsite on the coast…the signs might say 4 hour parking but no-one seems to mind us staying all day.”

 The truth is, however, like most places, the rangers swing through as a deterrent and ping everyone now and then, but there are always plenty more people willing to risk free camping for the scintillating views (and in order to secure one of the highly sought after car parks with a view) or willing to leave at midnight and come back and 5am in order to avoid the possibility of being fined at all.

 And if the rangers don’t get you the landowners will.
 As one free camper told DMARGE: “I’m losing money sleeping.”
 He explained how he tried to freecamp in a secluded spot off Point Plomber road and had a land owner come out and charge him $40 for it.